nganvu/VanillaCNN/README.md

 # VanillaCNN
-CNN for MNIST from scratch using only numpy
+CNN for MNIST from scratch using only numpy.
+Based on "Derivation of Backpropagation inConvolutional Neural Network (CNN)" (2016) by Zhifei Zhang.